filecoin-project/lotus/documentation/en/install-systemd-services.md

 ```
 ### Notes

-Systemd will not let services be enabled or started without their dependencies.
+Systemd will not let services be enabled or started without their requirements.
 Starting the `lotus-chainwatch` and/or `lotus-miner` service with automatically start the `lotus-daemon` service (if installed!).
 Stopping the `lotus-daemon` service will stop the other two services.
 The same pattern is executed for enabling and disabling the services.

 ## Interacting with service logs